mlinfra-io/mlinfra/docs/code/aws/kubernetes.md

 ### 📦 Installation

 1. **Set Up Kubernetes Cluster**:
-    - If you don’t have a cluster, create one using your preferred platform.
-For example, using **minikube**:
+    - For cloud-based deployment, create a cluster using your preferred platform (e.g., EKS, GKE, AKS).
+    - For local development, you can use Minikube:
       ```bash
       minikube start
       ```